square/square-connect-go-sdk/swagger/docs/OAuthApi.md

 > ObtainTokenResponse ObtainToken(ctx, body)
 ObtainToken

 Returns an OAuth access token.
 The endpoint supports distinct methods of obtaining OAuth access tokens.
-Applications specify a method by adding the `grant_type` parameter in the request and also provide relevant information.
-For more information, see [OAuth access token management](https://developer.squareup.com/docs/authz/oauth/how-it-works#oauth-access-token-management).  __Note:__ Regardless of the method application specified, the endpoint always returns two items; an OAuth access token and a refresh token in the response.  __OAuth tokens should only live on secure servers.
+Applications specify a method by adding the `grant_type` parameter in the request and also provide relevant information.  __Note:__ Regardless of the method application specified, the endpoint always returns two items; an OAuth access token and a refresh token in the response.  __OAuth tokens should only live on secure servers.
 Application clients should never interact directly with OAuth tokens__.

 ### Required Parameters